baworista/Revenue-Prediction/README.md

 Overview:
-This code performs data loading, preprocessing, model training, and evaluation for a revenue prediction task using machine learning models such as Linear Regression, Random Forest Regressor, Support Vector Regression (SVR), and a Multi-Layer Perceptron (MLP) using TensorFlow.
+Performing data loading, preprocessing, model training, and evaluation for a revenue prediction task using machine learning models such as Linear Regression, Random Forest Regressor, Support Vector Regression (SVR), and a Multi-Layer Perceptron (MLP) using TensorFlow.

 Key Libraries Used: